cisagov/cyber.dhs.gov/pages/guide.md

 Second-level .gov domains that are [only used to redirect visitors to other websites](https://https.cio.gov/guide/#what-about-domains-that-are-only-used-to-redirect-visitors-to-other-websites) and are not used on intranets are excellent preloading candidates.
 However, DHS **strongly recommends** that federal agencies perform a thorough evaluation of those domains that are highly trafficked or otherwise have significant value.
 Those are likely to be the domains that citizens and intra-agency users stand to benefit most from the always-HTTPS approach that preloading provides.

 #### My device is HTTPS already and doesn't natively support HSTS.
 Can DHS mark this a false positive?
 HSTS is intended to protect users, not servers.
-Even if a device is HTTPS-only, for as long as HTTP remains the default protocol for browsers, users are at risk from the [insecure redirect](https://https.cio.gov/hsts/#background).
-A lack of HSTS means that an attacker with an on-path vantage point can redirect or attempt to spoof a government web service.
+Even if a device is HTTPS-only and doesn't respond over port 80, for as long as HTTP remains the default protocol for browsers and other HTTP clients, users are at risk from [insecure redirects](https://https.cio.gov/hsts/#background).
+Without HSTS, clients may still issue HTTP requests even when the server does not support them, and an attacker with an on-path vantage point can redirect or spoof these requests for malicious purposes.

 The best mitigation for this threat is to [preload your domains](https://https.cio.gov/hsts/#hsts-preloading).